...

 In the 1990s, Texas implemented “three-strikes” laws, also known as habitual offender laws, which mandated longer prison sentences for individuals convicted of multiple drug offenses.
 Under these laws, individuals with two prior felony convictions could face a mandatory life sentence if convicted of a third felony, including drug offenses.

 Texas also embraced the use of asset forfeiture laws during this period.
-These laws allowed law enforcement agencies to seize assets, such as cash, vehicles, or property, believed to be connected to drug-related activities.
-The proceeds from asset forfeitures were often used to fund law enforcement operations.
+These laws empowered law enforcement agencies to seize assets—such as cash, vehicles, and property—suspected of being linked to drug-related activities.
+Agencies often used the proceeds from these forfeitures to support and fund their own operations.

 During the toughening of drug laws, disparities emerged between sentences for offenses involving crack cocaine and powder cocaine.
 Until recently, federal and state laws treated crack cocaine offenses more harshly, leading to disproportionate sentences, particularly affecting communities of color.